hexedtech/codemp/README.md

 > `codemp` is build with state-of-the-art CRDT technology, guaranteeing eventual consistency.

-This means everyone in a workspace will always be working on the exact same file _eventually_: even under unreliable networks or constrained resources, the underlying CRDT will always reach a convergent state across all users.
-Even with this baseline, `codemp`'s protocol is optimized for speed and low network footprint, meaning even slow connections can provide stable real-time editing.
+This means that everyone is guaranteed to converge to a consistent state once all changes are received no matter the order or the timing due to unreliable networks or constrained resources.
+And similarly, your changes will always carry their original intention.
+On top of this baseline, `codemp`'s protocol is optimized for speed and low network footprint, meaning even slow connections can provide stable real-time editing.

 The full documentation is available on [docs.rs](https://docs.rs/codemp/0.7.0-beta.2/codemp/).